Medical transcriptionists held about 59,600 jobs in 2021. The largest employers of medical transcriptionists were as follows:

 Writing skills.
 Medical transcriptionists need a good understanding of the English language and grammar.

-The median annual wage for medical transcriptionists was $34,020 in May 2012.
+The median annual wage for medical transcriptionists was $30,100 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $22,400, and the top 10 percent earned more than $47,250.
+The lowest 10 percent earned less than $22,810, and the highest 10 percent earned more than $48,190.

-In May 2012, the median annual wages for medical transcriptionists in the top three industries in which these transcriptionists worked were as follows:
+In May 2021, the median annual wages for medical transcriptionists in the top industries in which they worked were as follows:

 Some medical transcriptionists are paid based on the volume of transcription they produce.
 Others are paid an hourly rate or an annual salary.

-Most medical transcriptionists work full time, although about one-third worked part time in 2012.
-Medical transcriptionists who work from home may work outside typical business hours and/or have some flexibility in determining their schedules.
+Most medical transcriptionists are full time, but part-time work is common.
+Medical transcriptionists who work from home may work outside typical business hours and have some flexibility in determining their schedules.

-Employment of medical transcriptionists is projected to grow 8 percent from 2012 to 2022, about as fast as the average for all occupations.
+Employment of medical transcriptionists is projected to decline 7 percent from 2021 to 2031.

-For more information about medical transcriptionists and for a list of accredited medical transcription programs, visit
+For more information about medical transcriptionists, certification and for a list of accredited medical transcription programs, visit